-Gladiolus: The gladiolus derives from the Latin term that means, sword.
+Gladiolus: The gladiolus derives from the Latin term which means, sword.
 These leaves shaped in the form of swords represent the sorrows that would pierce the heart of Mary as she walked to Calvary with Jesus Christ.

 Iris: The profound blue color of the iris represents the fidelity of Mary.
 Its blade-shaped verdure symbolized the sorrows that would pierce the heart of Mary in Luke 2:35 – “and a sword will pierce through your own soul also…” This scripture passage is the genesis of the devotion to the Immaculate Heart of Mary.
 In France, the iris flower is the “fleur-de-lis”.